How to Brine a Turkey: Easy Recipes for Brining

 First, I usually spatchcock the turkey so that I won’t need as much room in the refrigerator.
 “Spatchcocking” may sound like a funny word, but it is basically the same as butterflying a bird.
 You are just cutting out the backbone with kitchen shears or a cleaver so that you can press the turkey flat.
 You can watch me spatchcock a turkey in this video for the Outdoor Channel.

 Then for the brine, I use salt and spices to impart rich, earthy flavors.
+See the simple recipe below.
 As mentioned, dry brines will give more intense flavor to the turkey meat than wet brines.

-Dry brining is much easier to me than wet brining because you only have one step.
+Dry brining is much easier to me than wet brining because it has fewer steps.

-- Mix the dry ingredients (Kosher salt, rosemary, brown sugar, and garlic) and coat them all over the turkey.
+- Mix the dry ingredients (Kosher salt, rosemary, brown sugar, and garlic) and coat the whole turkey with them.
 Place the turkey uncovered in the refrigerator for 24 to 48 hours.

-- When ready to cook, remove the turkey from the refrigerator and allow the turkey to come to room temperature.
+- When ready to cook, remove the turkey from the fridge and it to come to room temperature.
 Once it has reached room temperature, dry it with paper towels.
 Your dry brined turkey is ready for smoking, roasting, or frying!

 Dry Brine Recipe for Turkey